The Buddha Machine is a small plastic box that plays meditative music loops composed by Christiaan Virant and Zhang Jian.

-Here is what a few other people say about the machine:
+and here is what a few other people say:

 “It’s bliss” (The Washington Post)

 “Defiantly rough” (Wall Street Journal)

 “Mesmerizing” (Pop Matters)